Gloridust/Hackintosh-msi_b760-i5-13490F/README_en.md

 ## Supported Versions

+OpenCore version: 0.9.7

+Optimized for Wi-Fi issues in macOS14.

-Currently tested on macOS 13, it is recommended to install macOS 12-13, and macOS 14 has not been tested yet.
+However, it has only been tested on macOS13 so far.
+It is recommended to install macOS12~13. macOS14 has not been tested yet.
+Note: **The Broadcom network card driver is missing in macOS14**. ~~You need to patch the driver kext by yourself~~.
+It is recommended to wait for a mature solution. **It is not recommended to upgrade macOS14**

 ## My Hardware